-Years of continuous service are all the consecutive years you worked as a regular, benefits-eligible employee with the hospitals without a break in service.
-Years of continuous service includes the time you work with a Predecessor Employer (Stanford University, Stanford Health Services, Lucile Packard Children's Hospital Stanford, UCSF Stanford Health Care and UCSF who were acquired in 1997), without a break in service (i.e., on the next business day) from the Predecessor Employer to the hospitals.
+Years of continuous service are all the consecutive years you worked as a Regular, benefitseligible employee with the hospitals without a break in service.
+Years of continuous service includes the time you work with a Predecessor Employer (as defined below), without a break in service (i.e., your employment with the hospitals begins on the next business day) from the Predecessor Employer to the hospitals.
 You do not receive credit for time you work as a:

-- Relief employee (however, time worked as a relief or temporary employee will not cause a break in service to occur) - Temporary agency or contract employee.
+- Relief employee (however, time worked as a Relief or Temporary employee will not cause a break in service to occur); or - Temporary agency or Contract employee.